scorpiodiagrams/scorpio_dev/wiki/wip7.md

 # Work in Progress VII

 Experiments with a new Markdown processor.
 This processor, Polyglot, tokenises the text and then processes token by token, the same design as for JaTeX.
-This is in contrast my previous scheme, which used a lot of hacked together regexs.
+This is in contrast to my previous scheme, which used a lot of hacked together regexs.
 The previous scheme could not handle brackets well.

 Polyglot doesn't use the zim-style markdown I used to use, but uses Obsidian style instead.
 Obsidian is mainstream markdown (with extensions) and is compatible with more tools than zim is.
 In particular, obsidian-style is close to GitHub's markdown style.
 My intent is that raw markdown docs can be stored at GitHub and can be read there, despite the extensions I make.
 Often polyglot extensions are named like #SomeFuntion(), which markdown just shows as-is.